 Building owners are demanding evidence of operational performance because they are uncertain that traditional sustainability programs deliver.

 In 2000, the U.S. Green Building Council (USGBC) introduced its Leadership in Energy and Environmental Design (LEED) green building rating system.
 LEED is arguably the most popular green rating system in the United States, and has been instrumental in the progression of sustainable thinking in the built environment.
-Owners are asking if LEED certified buildings are directly influencing primary energy utilization and GHG emissions, and if so, how much?
+Owners are asking if LEED certified buildings are directly influencing primary energy utilization and carbon emissions, and if so, how much?
 Two reports attempt to answer this question based on empirical evidence.

 New Buildings Institute’ report “Energy Performance of LEED for New Construction Buildings” analyzed measured energy performance for 121 LEED New Construction buildings.
 Measured performance results show that on average LEED buildings are saving energy.
 The bad news is that there is a wide scatter among the individual results that make up the average savings, with a significant number of buildings using more energy than average for comparable existing building stock.
 The take away from the NBI report is that energy performance results from LEED certified buildings vary greatly, and that better measured performance and feedback is required.